– The key to material selection, part design and performance

 - FEA specialists

-- Project Managers involved in developing plastic parts
+- Project leaders involved in developing plastic parts

 - Material specialists or designers wishing to improve their understanding of mechanical performance of a given class of materials (amorphous, crystalline, filled or unfilled).